aztecadmin/netflix-spot-takehome/README.md

 2. Run `npm install` in both sub-directories (ui and api).

 3. Setup the correct Environment Variables
-   1. Store your Yelp API key as an environment variable `YELP_API_KEY` in a `.env` file from within the api folder first before running the api server`.
+   1. Store your Yelp API key as an environment variable `YELP_API_KEY` in a `.env` file from within the `api` folder first before running the api server`.
-   2. Point the UI to your Apollo Client by defining the `VITE_APOLLO_CLIENT_URL` in a `.env` file from within the ui folder first before running the UI .
+   2. Point the UI to your Apollo Client by defining the `VITE_APOLLO_CLIENT_URL` in a `.env` file from within the `ui` folder first before running the UI .

 4. Run the project
    1. Run the ui in dev mode: `npm run dev`
    2. Run the api `npm run start`

+5. Run UI tests
+   1. Run `npm run test` from within the `ui` directory.

 ### How I spent my time